Serenacula/splitby/planned-features.md

     -   Tbh I just don't really like the current structure.
 Might be better to bring all the looping code into perl (done)
 -   Rebuild:
     -   Once the core structure is in place and I know how I want it designed, it will be rebuilt in rust.
 It should prove a good way to learn the language, while also improving the speed.

-## Stretch Features

--   Drop --input OR replace the string with a file input (done)
--   --output for output file
--   --format that can auto-output json or csv for the user
--   Zero-indexing
--   Functions to turn off the strict modes (done)

 ## Documentation